royertiago/INE5426/README.md

 ===============================

-This is the project developed at the INE5426 (Compller Construction) diciscipline; it is a compiler to a language invented by us.
+This is the project developed at the INE5426 (Compller Construction) diciscipline; it is an interpreter to a language invented by us.

 To see an overview of the language, see sample.txt; for an overview of the program structure, see system\_overview.txt.